-The Audit Committee oversees the overall financial reporting process as well as the adequacy and effectiveness of the Company's risk management and internal control systems including the adequacy of resources, staff qualifications and experience training programmes and budget of the Company's accounting and financial reporting function.
+The Audit Committee oversees the overall financial reporting process as well as the adequacy and effectiveness of the Company's risk management and internal control systems including the adequacy of resources, staff qualifications and experience training programmes and budget of the Company's accounting, financial reporting function and ESG performance and reporting.

-This committee is also responsible for making recommendations to the Board for (i) the appointment, reappointment or removal of the external auditors, (ii) reviewing and monitoring the external auditors' independence and objectivity as well as the effectiveness of the audit process to make sure that it is in full compliance with the Listing Rules and other applicable standards and (iii) reviewing the financial information of the Group.
-During the year ended 31 December 2022, the Audit Committee met with the external auditors to review and approve the audit plans.
-It also reviewed the Group's annual results of 2021 and interim results of 2022 and the audit findings with the attendance of the external auditors and executive Directors.
+This committee is responsible for, among others, (i) making recommendations to the Board for, the appointment, reappointment or removal of the external auditors, (ii) reviewing and monitoring the external auditors' independence and objectivity as well as the effectiveness of the audit process to make sure that it is in full compliance with the Listing Rules and other applicable standards and (iii) reviewing the financial information of the Group.
+During the year ended 31 December 2023, the Audit Committee met with the external auditors to review and approve the audit plans.
+It also reviewed the Group's annual results of 2022 and interim results of 2023 and the audit findings with the attendance of the external auditors and executive Directors.

-The Audit Committee convened a total of five meetings during the year ended 31 December 2022.
+The Audit Committee convened a total of six meetings during the year ended 31 December 2023.
 The individual attendance record of each member of the Audit Committee is tabulated as follows:

 Name of Director Number of meeting held Number of meeting attended

-Mr. Cherng Chia-Jiun (Chairman) 5 5
+Mr. Cherng Chia-Jiun (Chairman) 6 6

-Mr. Tsai Wen-Yu 5 5
+Mr. Tsai Wen-Yu 6 5

-Mr. Yip Wai Ming 5 5
+Mr. Yip Wai Ming 6 6

-Mr. Yuen Chi Ho (Appointed on 6 December 2022) 5 0
+Mr. Yuen Chi Ho 6 6